tnwei/exposure-to-code/source/07_numerical_methods.rst

 Use `minimize_scalar` from `scipy.optimize` to solve this optimization problem.
 For that, we will require an objective function to optimize, such that we find the point where its value becomes as small as possible.

 .. note ::
-    TODO Elaborate on minimize_scalar - optimization is phrased as minimization, and historical context is cost, thus algos seek to minimize instead of maximize.
-Easy to accomplish by switching signs.
+   Like its name, `minimize_scalar` focuses on making the objective function as small as possible.
+Historically, optimization is performed on functions that represent cost, and thus solvers tend to work to minimize instead of maximize.
+In this case, we flip the sign to get the minimizer to become a maximizer!

-    Anyway there are a few functions in scipy to conduct minimization, but minimize_scalar is for the simple cases where we only want to minimize one number.
+    `minimize_scalar` is for the simple cases where we only want to minimize one number.
+For more complex use cases, there are other implementations in `scipy` or other libraries for that.

-    More solvers out there like Gurobi

 ..
 Note for future: The way this content is structured seems a bit inconsistent.
 Prolly can think about refactoring in the future.